sinisaos/grpc-python-crud/README.md

 ## How to use:

-Clone the repository in a fresh virtualenv and make ``test.db`` in root directory.
+Clone the repository in a fresh virtualenv and make ``todo.sqlite`` in root directory.

 Install dependencies
 ```